 How often do you find yourself in the middle of an argument, trying to reconcile the two sides and keep the peace?
 A couple could be going through a sour divorce or there could be family problems but how do you deal with it?
+Do you need the help of a family attorney?
 How do you act as a mediator to keep the peace, and keep to the teachings on the Qu’ran and Sunnah?
 How can we reach a fair resolution for everyone?

 As the Director General of the Islamic Cultural Centre in London, I have been mediating between disputes for years and have come up with some essential tips, on how to reach the best solution.
 Even if you are not a professional in this position, it is important to know how to resolve disputes that you may witness.

 Mediation is a process where you try to reach a resolution between two disputing parties.
 Mediating is a big responsibility, as the outcomes can be extreme.
 Your efforts and input have the potential to prevent the severing of family ties, or they can make the situation much worse.
 This is why a mediator needs to work justly and for the sake of Allah .